AntiSC2/TidyEngine/README.md

 - CMake, used for building the project
 - GLFW, used for handling windows and the input.
-- glew, used for OpenGL rendering.
+- glad, used for OpenGL rendering. (glad is already included)
 - glm, used for math when rendering.
 - FreeImage, used for bitmap loading.
 - OpenAL, used for audio